adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

         * Provides a tamper-proof audit trail for grid operations
         * Detects unauthorized network traffic and cyber threats
       * What does it apply to?
-        * Real-Time intrusion detection in smart grids
+        * Real-time intrusion detection in smart grids
         * Protecting decentralized renewable energy systems
         * Securing smart grid communication
         * Securing IoT and smart meter networks